jongpie/NebulaLogger/README.md

 ## Installing

 Nebula Logger is available as both an unlocked package and a managed package.
 The metadata is the same in both packages, but there are some differences in the available functionality & features.
-All examples in `README` are for the unlocked package v4.6.12
+All examples in `README` are for the unlocked package (no namespace) - simply add the `Nebula` namespace to the examples if you are using the managed package.

 <table>
     <thead>